mylifeisoofed/CS314_Project_Group3/README.md

 ## Group Project

-This software was developed as a group project for **CS314: Elements of Software Engineering**.
+This software was developed as a group project for **CS314: Elements of Software Engineering** at Portland State University Winter Term 2024.

 ## Contributors